sageandpine/triad-audio-player/README.md

 # Triad audio player

+## Summary
+With **Triad**, I want to create a simple and useful audio player in Python that is capable of playing my music collection.
+This seems like a great way to wrap my love of art, code and music into a project I can continue to build out once the core functions have been established.
+Ideally all audio formats should play, but the main trio is the focus: MP3, WAV, FLAC (Hence: TRIAD audio).

+---

-### Beta Testing Notes:
+## Beta Testing Notes:
-* Be sure to install pygame & tinytag
+* Be sure to install pygame & tinytag if running locally
    - python3 -m pip install -U pygame --user
    - pip install tinytag
 * ~~When using the OPEN button you are choosing a directory.
 Click all the way into the directory/album where the mp3 files are.
 You won't see the mp3 files.
 That's normal and you can open it from here.
 The files will auto-populate.
 May switch to multi-file selction later.~~

 ---

-With **Triad**, I want to create a simple and useful audio player in Python that is capable of playing my music collection.
-This seems like a great way to wrap my love of art, code and music into a project I can continue to build out once the core functions have been established.
-Ideally all audio formats should play, but the main trio is the focus: MP3, WAV, FLAC (Hence: TRIAD audio).

 ## Basic Functions